Capabilities

 | Docker Management | CAP_DOCKER (128) | Allow Docker container monitoring, log streaming, and container actions |

-These capabilities involve executing arbitrary code, replacing binaries, or accessing the filesystem on the target server.
+These capabilities involve executing arbitrary code or accessing the filesystem on the target server.
 They are disabled by default.
 Only enable them on trusted servers.

 File Manager requires additional agent-side configuration (root_paths, deny_patterns) for path sandbox security.
 See the Agent Setup and Configuration pages for details.